christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Alexander the Great created the Ptolemaic Cult of Alexander to deify himself and justify his rule over his subjects.
 The practice of deifying leaders to maintain social order amongst a population was advised by Plato in The Republic as the "Noble Lie," and Alexander was tutored by Aristotle.
 Alexander's 'Diadochi' (successors) and the Roman aristocracy later copied this custom.

 Religious syncretism was a social engineering tool designed to turn people into agents or pawns of the ruling class, serving as a soft-power control system for the imperial elite.
-These elites used religion, as well as an incredible number of aliases, locations, fictional stories, and faked deaths for their family members, to control the population.
-They role-played as deities, religious figures, and different characters, as if they were actors in plays.
+These elites used religion, as well as an incredible number of aliases, locations, fictional stories, and faked deaths for their family members to control the population.
+They role-played as deities, religious figures, and different characters, as if they were actors in a play.

 The figure of Jesus Christ (of Nazareth) is a literary creation of these elites, incorporating elements of various historical and mythological figures to appeal to a wide audience.
 This character then became an avatar for several historical figures in an imperial cult.